 Automated data enrichment saves time because it fetches the information for you.

-A data automation tool like Captain Data gives sales teams a way to:
+A data automation platform like Captain Data gives sales teams a way to:

 - Scale lead data collection